mrKpax/DBProject/README.md

 # DatabaseProject
-Project in JDBC realized for the exam of Database
+Project in JDBC realized for the exam of Databases